-Indicators and examples in the Context of Daily Routines, Activities, and Play a.
-Communicates needs, wants, ideas, and feelings through three to five-word sentences.

-- Engages intentionally in simple or multi-turn conversations with peers and adults at snack time replying to the question, "What did you have for breakfast?"
+- a.
+Communicates needs, wants, ideas, and feelings through three to five-word sentences. - Engages intentionally in simple or multi-turn conversations with peers and adults at snack time replying to the question, "What did you have for breakfast?"
 "My mom made pancakes."
-"What kind of pancakes did your mom make?"
+"What kind of pancakes did your mommake?"
 "She made blueberry pancakes."
 "Oh, yum!
 I love blueberry pancakes too." - Talks with a peer about a trip to a park, another child utilizes sign language which includes social rules; pragmatics; age appropriate tone, and volume and responds, "I went to the park too."
 "What did you do at the park?"
-"We had a picnic."

-b.
-Speaks clearly and understandably to express ideas, feelings, and needs.

-- Combines words into simple sentences "Is it time to go home?"
-Or "More milk please." - Says, "I want to go play at the water table."

-c.
-Makes culturally relevant responses (both verbal and nonverbal) to guestions and comments from others.

-- Exclaims, "I did it!" after teacher asks, "Did you get your jacket on?" - Says, "I have a cat, too," after teacher shows a picture of a cat. - Responds, "¡sí, mamá!
-I have my peanut butter sandwich," during drop off, after a parent asks, ¡Adiós! ¿Tienes tu sándwich?

-d.
-Initiates, sustains, and expands conversations with peers and adults using open-ended responses.

-- Approaches peers and asks, "What are you making?" - Says, "I went to the zoo."
+"We had a picnic." - b.
+Speaks clearly and understandably to express ideas, feelings, and needs. - Combines words into simple sentences "Is it time to go home?"
+Or "More milk please." - Says, "I want to go play at the water table." - c.
+Makes culturally relevant responses (both verbal and nonverbal) to questions and comments from others. - Exclaims, "I did it!" after teacher asks, "Did you get your jacket on?" - Says, "I have a cat, too," after teacher shows a picture of a cat. - Responds, "¡sí, mamá!
+I have my peanut butter sandwich," during drop off, after a parent asks, ¡Adiós! ¿Tienes tusándwich? - d.
+Initiates, sustains, and expands conversations with peers and adults using open-ended responses. - Approaches peers and asks, "What are you making?" - Says, "I went to the zoo."
 Teacher expands by asking, "What was your favorite animal?"
 Child replies, "The lion."
 Teacher responds, "The lion is your favorite.
 Why?"
 Child answers, "I like the way he roars."

-11 Center on the Developing Child.
+10 Center on the Developing Child.
 (2015).
 In Brief: The science of early childhood development.
 Retrieved from http://developingchild.harvard.edu/.